States With Best Healthcare 2026: Health Comes First

 Staff Writer

-Best states for healthcare in 2026: why it matters where you live
+Why healthcare matters where you live

-The best states for healthcare in 2026:
+TL:DR; The states with best healthcare in 2026:

-- Hawaii, #1 overall per MoneyGeek and US News, best health outcomes nationally (score 100.0), highest insurance rates
+| Hawaii | Best health outcomes nationally (score 100.0), highest insurance rates |

-- Rhode Island, first in provider access per WalletHub, top 5 Commonwealth Fund, strong urban healthcare density
+| Rhode Island | Top 5 Commonwealth Fund, strong urban healthcare density |

-- Connecticut, top 10 US News, strong hospital quality, high insurance coverage rates
+| Connecticut | Strong hospital quality, high insurance coverage rates |

 The gap is large.
 Topping the 2025-2026 rankings are Massachusetts, Hawaii, New Hampshire, Rhode Island, and the District of Columbia.
 The lowest-ranked states are Mississippi, Texas, Oklahoma, Arkansas, and West Virginia.
 The best-performing state and the worst-performing state differ by a factor of approximately 69x on some composite metrics.